 “Orders for drilling rigs due to be commissioned in the next few years and the order books of offshore construction companies are set to stimulate demand for vessels,” according to today’s statement.
 “Demand for offshore service vessels is predicted to increase over the next two years.”

 Typhoon Haikui, which hit China earlier this month, delayed the delivery schedule of 15 vessels at Sinopacific’s shipyards in Zhejiang by five to six months, Bourbon said.
+It had 445 vessels in operation at the end of June and 96 on order, according to a presentation.

 To contact the reporter on this story: Tara Patel in Paris at firstname.lastname@example.org